 Many marketers set up addresses in Gmail and other clients to track where their emails land.
-Or, they use an inbox placement and reputation management agency like 250ok, which has wider resources to give a more accurate view into placement.
+Or, they use an inbox placement and reputation management software, which has wider resources to give a more accurate view into placement.

 Check Gmail’s Help Center for guidelines on keeping your emails out of the spam folder, including “Prevent mail to Gmail users from being blocked or sent to spam.”
 It doesn’t address Tabs, but it can help you overcome the bigger problem of getting filtered as spam.

 Read our tips on how to get better Gmail deliverability.